 BRP Registration for Ukrainians

-From 19 July 2022 onwards, refugees from Ukraine with another nationality, who had a temporary residence permit in Ukraine, will not be able to register in the Basic Registration of Persons (BRP).
-Non-Ukrainian refugees who on 23 February 2022 were refugees recognised by Ukraine or who had a valid permanent residence permit in Ukraine on 23 February 2022 can still register in the BRP.
+As of July 19, 2022, it is no longer possible to register in the BRP if you had a temporary residence permit in Ukraine.
+Non-Ukrainian refugees who were refugees acknowledged by Ukraine on February 23, 2022, or who had a valid permanent residence permit in Ukraine on February 23, 2022, can still register in the BRP.

-You can register only if you have identity documents and can prove with documents that you had a residence permit in Ukraine which was still valid on 23 February 2022.
-If you cannot obtain an identity document, you will be referred to the application centre in Ter Apel.
+You can register only if you have identity documents and can prove with documents that you had a residence permit in Ukraine that was still valid on February 23, 2022.
+If you are unable to obtain proof of identity, you will be referred to the registration desk in Ter Apel.

-If it is not clear whether you fall under the Temporary Protection Directive, a mobile team of the IND will carry out a test.
-The IND is busy setting up locations where this can be determined.
-This is expected in early August.
-The IND may then decide that you are covered by the directive.
+If it is not clear whether you are covered by the Temporary Protection Directive, the IND will look into it.
+The IND may then decide that you fall under the directive.
 In that case, you can register in the BRP.
-If the IND decides that you are not covered by the directive, you must return to your country of origin or apply for asylum at the application centre in Ter Apel.
-In the latter case, the IND will register you at the application centre in Ter Apel.
+If the IND decides you are not covered by the directive, you must return to your country of origin or apply for asylum at the application center in Ter Apel.
+In the latter case, the IND will register you at the application center in Ter Apel.

 Registration without documents

-Ukrainians without and ID or passport should contact the Ukrainian Embassy in The Hague.
-The embassy can issue an identifying certificate with which you can register at the municipality.
-Children from Ukraine without proof of identification can be registered with their parents at the municipality.
-In the absence of documents, parents can make a statement on oath establishing the identity of the children.
-The children are then registered by the municipality together with the parents.
-For frequently asked questions, you can visit this website.
+The Ukrainian Embassy in The Hague issues a certificate of identification if you do not have an identification document or passport.
+This applies only if you have Ukrainian nationality.
+With this certificate you can register at the municipality.
+Children without an identification certificate can be registered with their parents in the BRP at the municipality.
+In the absence of documents, parents can make a declaration under oath establishing the identity of the children.
+The children are then registered by the municipality.
+For frequently asked questions, please visit the website of the government.

 Address: Ukrainian Embassy: Zeestraat 78, 2518 AD The Hague.
 Open from Monday to Friday between 09:00 and 13:00.
 Telephone: +31 (70) 360 72 18 Email: email@example.com.